Eligibility and Application

 Thank you for your interest in the Hillman Scholars Program in Nursing Innovation!

-The Hillman Scholars Program application for Spring 2019 admission is now available.
+The Hillman Scholars Program application for 2021 admission is now available.

-To be eligible, you must be either a current UNC BSN student with at least two semesters remaining before graduation or be admitted to our Accelerated BSN program and beginning classes in January 2019.
+To be eligible, you must be either a current UNC student in the August 2020 BSN cohort or be admitted to our Accelerated BSN program and beginning classes in May 2021.

 Applicants to the Program must be citizens or permanent residents of the United States and knowingly commit to a professional nursing career that includes research, innovation and leadership.